cookies-xor-cream/HugoTest/content/posts/poetry/wip/failure_of_the_reciprocal.md

 ---
 tags: ['TODO']
-title: 'Failure Of The Reciprocal'
+title: "Failure Of The Reciprocal"
 date: 2023-10-02
 ---